artmatsak/horace/README.md

 **Important:** The war in Ukraine is still ongoing.
 Every day, Russian soldiers rape, murder, torture and deport Ukrainian civilians.
 Visit [this page](https://war.ukraine.ua/support-ukraine/) to see how you can support Ukraine today.

 GRACE leverages GPT-3 to implement a human-like chatbot that's capable of retrieving information from a knowledge base and processing the customers' requests via an API backend.
+It showcases how large language models can be made to interact with external systems for knowledge retrieval and performing actions in the real world.
 Learn more in the [announcement blog post](https://artmatsak.com/post/grace/).

 The default configuration implements an AI assistant for Death Star, an imaginary Star Wars-themed restaurant in Cupertino, CA. The assistant is instructed to impersonate Jedi Master Yoda.